-CEDL SMA S.à r.l. (hereafter the "Company") was incorporated on October 7, 2016 for an unlimited period.
-The Company is organised under the laws of Luxembourg as a private limited liability company (société à responsabilité limitée) and was granted the status of a securitisation company (société de titrisation) within the meaning of the Law of March 22, 2004 on securitisation, as amended from time to time and that is governed by the Laws of the Grand Duchy of Luxembourg, including the Luxembourg Law dated August 10, 1915 on commercial companies.
-On September 16, 2020, the Company's registered office address changed from 51, avenue John F. Kennedy, L-1855 Luxembourg to 5, Heienhaff, L-1736 Senningerberg, Luxembourg.
+CEDS S.à r.l. (hereafter the "Company") was incorporated on May 12, 2017 for an unlimited period.
+The Company was organised under the laws of Luxembourg as a private limited liability company (société à responsabilité limitée) and was granted the status of a securitisation company (société de titrisation) within the meaning of the Law of March 22, 2004 on securitisation, as amended from time to time and that is governed by the Laws of the Grand Duchy of Luxembourg, including the Luxembourg Law dated August 10, 1915 on commercial companies.
+The Company is registered under R.C.S in Luxembourg, number B215019.
+On September 16, 2020, the Company changed its registered office address from 51, avenue John F. Kennedy, L-1855 Luxembourg to 5, Heienhaff, L-1736 Senningerberg, Luxembourg.
 The principal activity of the Company is to enter into one or more securitisation transactions within the meaning of the Securitisation Law.

-The Company's financial year starts on July 1 and ends on June 30, with the exception of the first year, which began on the date of the incorporation of the Company on October 7, 2016 and ended on June 30, 2017.
+The Company's financial year starts on July 1 and ends on June 30, with the exception of the first period, which began on the date of incorporation of the Company on May 12, 2017 and ended on June 30, 2018.